 For those with allergies or asthma, epinephrine auto-injectors and asthma inhalers are the first line of defense when symptoms appear.
-However, research reveals that a majority of patients are not using these life-saving devices properly.
+However, recent research reveals that a majority of patients are not using these life-saving devices properly.

 “Our study suggests that either people weren’t properly trained in how to use these devices, didn’t completely understand the instructions even after training, or forgot the instructions over time,” said allergist Dr. Rana Bonds, the study’s lead author and an assistant professor at University of Texas Medical Branch.
 “Younger patients and those with prior medical education were more likely to use the auto-injector correctly.”